Capital and Revenue Transactions: Understand the Basics

 Revenue Transactions

-A revenue transaction originates from regular business operations and affects only one accounting period or if the benefits are enjoyed within one year.
+A revenue transaction originates from regular business operations and affects only one accounting period or if the benefits are enjoyed within one accounting period.
 Revenue transactions can be classified into two categories:

 - Revenue expenditures